Forien/foundryvtt-forien-quest-log/CONTRIBUTING.md

 * **Ensure your contribution is novel** by searching the [Issues](https://github.com/League-of-Foundry-Developers/foundryvtt-forien-quest-log/issues) page.
 Be sure to look through both open and closed issues, especially for enhancement suggestions as rejected suggestions will be closed.

 * If applicable, **use the appropriate issue templates** to automatically apply the relevant tag to the created issue.
-This allows issues to be quickly differentiated as bug reports, enchancement suggestions, or whatever else without a maintainer manually adding the tag to the issue.
+This allows issues to be quickly differentiated as bug reports, enhancement suggestions, or whatever else without a maintainer manually adding the tag to the issue.
 The bug report template will specify which information to add that will aid in reproducing the bug.

 * Inconsequential fixes regarding typos, whitespace, etc may not warrant an issue and can skip straight to the Pull Request.